Summary

 Providing Care for Mothers and Babies

-Through positive reinforcement training, keepers have taught both gorillas to voluntarily participate in ultrasounds and newborn-care simulations.
+Through positive reinforcement training, gorilla keepers have taught both gorillas to voluntarily participate in ultrasounds and newborn-care simulations.
 “We’re training Jamani and Olympia to pick up a burlap baby doll and bring it to the keepers on cue.
 This will allow the team to offer supplemental feedings of human infant formula should it become necessary,” said Arden Robert, Animal Care Manager of Primates.

 Once babies are born, they are doted on by an entire team of animal health experts.
 From regular checkups for weight and growth progress to newborn vaccines, tremendous care is taken to ensure that each newborn, like lion cubs Zawadi and Kamari, get everything they need to start life on the right paw.